Redocly/redocly-cli/docs/commands/lint.md

 ### How to use entrypoints to check all or selected definitions

 ##### Method 1: Pass entrypoints directly
-In this case, `lint` will validate the definitions passed in the command and ignore the `apis` section in `redocly.yaml` or any other customized config file you may be using.
+In this case, `lint` will validate the definitions passed in the command and ignore the `apis` object in the Redocly configuration file.

 ```bash
 redocly lint openapi/openapi.yaml